wixette/meowlang/README.md

 ### Simplified Meow File Format

-A Meow source code can also be stored and loaded as a sequence of non-negative integer numbers, each number corresponding to the value of a Meow element.
+A Meow program can also be stored and loaded as a sequence of non-negative integer numbers, each number corresponding to the value of a Meow element.
 For
 example: